KQM-git/TCL/docs/characters/pyro/arlecchino.md

 ---
-description: "The Knave," Fourth of the Fatui Harbingers.
-Revered as "Father" by the children of the House of the Hearth.
+description: '"The Knave," Fourth of the Fatui Harbingers.
+Revered as "Father" by the children of the House of the Hearth.'
 ---

 import char from '@site/src/data/characters/Arlecchino.json'